Other Disney World Discounts and Deals

 Kids Nite Out

 Kids Nite Out is a private in-room babysitting service that is available 24/7 at the Walt Disney World resorts.
-Cost is $16.00/hour for one child + $2.50/hour for each additional child, plus gratuity.
+Cost is $30.00/hour for one child + $3.00/hour for each additional child, plus gratuity.
 4-hour minimum.
-There is an additional $2.00/hour charge after 8:59 pm, and a one-time transportation fee of $10.00 is applied to each bill.
+There is an additional $5.00/hour charge before 7:59 am and after 8:59 pm, and a one-time transportation fee of $15.00 is applied to each bill.
 Additional fees may apply for holidays and special events.
-Call (800) 696-8105 for reservations.
+Reservations can be made online or by calling (800) 696-8105.